 If you drink and are questioning the value drinking adds to your life, I love you and recommend reading This Naked Mind by Annie Grace.
 I also suggest a break.
 Try 30 – 100 days without alcohol and see how it feels.
 (Note: 30 days was never enough for me to see the value in quitting completely.
 I didn’t know that I’d continue to feel better and better both physically and mentally.)
 Make decisions based on how things are, not on how you think they will be.

 If you drink and know it’s time to stop but think it will be too hard, I love you and encourage you to seek help.
 What recovery looks like for you is up to you.
 It looks different for everyone.
-A traditional approach like Alcoholics Anonymous might be for you, or the Tempest Sobriety School may be a better fit.
+A traditional approach like Alcoholics Anonymous might be for you, or another group may be a may be a better fit.
 Here’s a great list of options to help with sobriety.
 There isn’t one right way to do it.
 Find your own way and don’t ever feel like you have to explain or defend it.

 Quitting alcohol has simplified my life in many ways and all the stories I told myself about how essential alcohol was in my life were lies.

 You may not have expected an article about sobriety on a blog about simplicity but the connection between the two is undeniable.
-Life is simpler without alcohol.
+Life is simpler, better without alcohol.